datanav/docs/configuration.rst

        The default (``null`` value) means the container can use all cores.
 A value of ``"0,4"`` means use core 0 and
        4. A value of ``"0-4"`` means use cores 0 through 4.
 A value of ``"0,6-8"`` means use core 0 and 6 through 8.
      - ``null``
      -

-   * - ``docker.data_folder``
-     - Boolean
-     - If set to true then a persistent folder will be created for the system and mounted as ``/data`` inside the container.
-Note that the folder will not be deleted unless the system is deleted.
-     - ``false``
-     -

    * - ``use_https``